Hybrid leader Toyota turns on electrics

-TOYOTA, which pioneered hybrid cars, unveiled yesterday plans for its first global line-up of battery electric vehicles as other carmakers have pulled ahead in electrification.
+SHANGHAI: Toyota, which pioneered hybrid cars, unveiled Monday plans for its first global line-up of battery electric vehicles as other carmakers have pulled ahead in electrification.

 The Japanese automaker announced at the Shanghai motor show its future bZ line, or Beyond Zero, which should see seven models hitting showroom floors by 2025.